Anti-English sentiment: Scotland

+In 2020, groups of Scottish nationalists picketed the English border, airports and railway stations sporting hazmat suits and dogs, intent on stopping English people from crossing the England-Scotland border.
+The Scottish Secretary Alister Jack accused Scotland's First Minister Nicola Sturgeon of having incited the incident by inaccurately using COVID statistics to stoke anti-English sentiment In the November of that year, SNP Westminster leader Ian Blackford was accused of making an Anglophobic attack against an English-born photographer living in Scotland: Blackford falsely accused Ollie Taylor of breaching pandemic travel restrictions after he posted a photograph of the Northern Lights at Caithness on his Twitter profile, claiming that he lived in the south of England.
+Taylor had in fact moved to Caithness earlier in 2020.
+Other Twitter users accused Blackford of trying to organise a "pile on".
+Scottish Liberal Democrats leader Willie Rennie accused Blackford of bullying a private citizen and stoking anti-English sentiment in Scotland.
+Blackford apologised for his claims but insisted that he would "continue to stand up for my constituents" who "feel very strongly about the breaking of travel restrictions that we see across the Highlands and islands" (Blackford's constituency did not include Caithness).
+When questioned on Blackford's actions in the Scottish Parliament, First Minister and SNP leader Nicola Sturgeon said Blackford had "acted with grace and dignity".

 Wales

 The Laws in Wales Acts 1535 and 1542, also known as the "Acts of Union", passed by the Parliament of England, annexed Wales to the Kingdom of England and replaced the Welsh language and Welsh law with the English language and English law.
 Section 20 of the 1535 Act made English the only language of the law courts and stated that those who used Welsh would not be appointed to any public office in Wales.
 The Welsh language was supplanted in many public spheres.
 Much later, the Welsh Not was used in some schools to suppress the use of the Welsh language.
 This was never government policy, and was later described as a symbol of English cultural oppression.